-If you haven't yet heard of Google Easter Eggs, the chances are you've led an extremely productive life up until this point.
-Well, all of that is about to change, and we don't think you'll be sorry about it.
+If you haven't yet heard of Google Easter eggs, the chances are that you've led an extremely productive life up until this point.
+Well, all of that is about to change, but we don't think you'll be too sorry about it.

-Google Easter Eggs are the perfect way to break up your day, while away five minutes, or even an afternoon of discovery.
+Google Easter eggs are the perfect treat to break your day and while away five minutes, or even an afternoon of discovery.
 Plus, you get to feel like you're in the know, and you can share your new-found knowledge with your friends.
 Of course, Google Easter eggs have their biggest impact when you discover them completely by surprise because you happen to type in a search term where Google has hidden something in the results, but there are plenty of things you may never search for, meaning that you'd miss the treats Google has hidden.

 Do you miss the original manifestation of everyone's favourite hedgehog?
 We certainly do.
 Here's your chance to enjoy the 1991 version of our spiky friend, complete with those evocative jumping noises.